 For the higher layer parameter txConfig=codebook, if ul-FullPowerTransmission is configured to fullpowerMode2, maxRank is configured to be larger than 2, and at least one SRS resource with 4 antenna ports is configured in the SRS resource set indicated by SRS resource set indicator field if present, otherwise in an SRS resource set with usage set to 'codebook', and an SRS resource with 2 antenna ports is indicated via SRI in the same SRS resource set, then Table 7.3.1.1.2-4 is used.

 For the higher layer parameter txConfig = codebook, if different SRS resources with different number of antenna ports are configured, the bitwidth is determined according to the maximum number of ports in an SRS resource among the configured SRS resources in all SRS resource set(s) with usage set to 'codebook'.
-If the number of ports for a configured SRS resource in the set is less than the maximum number of ports in an SRS resource among the configured SRS resources, a number of most significant bits with value set to '0' are inserted to the field.- Second Precoding information – number of bits determined by the following:
+If the number of ports for a configured SRS resource in the set is less than the maximum number of ports in an SRS resource among the configured SRS resources, a number of most significant bits with value set to '0' are inserted to the field.

+For the higher layer parameter txConfig = codebook, when the Transform precoder indicator field is present, if the bit width of the Precoding information and number of layers field for the case with transform precoder enabled is not equal to that for the case with transform precoder disabled, a number of most significant bits with value set to '0' are inserted to the Precoding information and number of layers field for the case with smaller bit width until the bit width of the Precoding information and number of layers field for the two cases are the same.

+- Second Precoding information – number of bits determined by the following:

 - 0 bits if SRS resource set indicator field is not present;